Fantasy Tribes Rules

 In the event of a tie, the following tie breakers will be used in order as necessary:

-- Best placement of a coach’s finishing castaways when added together
+- Best Placement of a coaches finishing castaways when added together

-- Least amount of votes against among their 6 picks
+- Least amount of votes against between their 6 picks

 - Highest number of correct votes between their 6 picks

-- Individual Immunity challenges won among their 6 picks
+- Individual Immunity challenges won between their 6 picks

-We hope you enjoy our game and we’re always looking to improve it!
+We hope you enjoy our game and we are always looking to improve it!